Dissecting Embodied Abilities in Multimodal Language Models through Skill-level Evaluation and Diagnosis: Diagnosis insights lead to

-\paragraph{Result analysis.} As shown in Figure~\ref{fig:agent_experiment_result}, BEAR-Agent improves performance on BEAR for both GPT-5 and InternVL3-14B.
+\paragraph{Result analysis.} As shown in Figure~\ref{fig:sim_result_main}(a), BEAR-Agent improves performance on BEAR for both GPT-5 and InternVL3-14B.
 In particular, it yields an average gain of \textbf{\textit{9.12\%}} for GPT-5, corresponding to a relative improvement of \textit{\textbf{17.5\%}}.
 Furthermore, BEAR-Agent enhances overall performance across all categories, from low-level pointing to long-horizon reasoning, demonstrating its effectiveness on embodied tasks.
 Notably, the largest gains are observed in \textit{Pointing}, \textit{Bounding Box}, and \textit{Trajectory Reasoning}, confirming that the integrated visual tools provide meaningful cues to support reasoning.
-The experiments highlight the importance of visual grounding and spatial context in improving MLLMs for solving embodied tasks, further provide insights for building general agents.